-Federal regulations allow a waste generator to accumulate as much as 55 gallons of non-acute hazardous waste or one quart of acutely hazardous waste in containers at or near any point of generation and under the control of the operator.
+Federal regulations allow a waste generator to accumulate as much as 55 gallons of non- acute hazardous waste or one quart of acutely hazardous waste in containers at or near any point of generation and under the control of the operator.
 These storage locations are referred to as "Satellite Accumulation Areas" or SAAs.
 Each laboratory is allowed one SAA.
 Requirements for laboratories maintaining SAAs include the following:

 - There is no limit on the amount of time to accumulate the waste.
-However, once the 55 gallon limit is met, the laboratory staff has 72 hours to have the container transferred to the university's hazardous waste storage area. - Containers must be marked either with the words "Chemical Waste" and with other words that identify the contents and the quantity of each in the containers.
-The labeling must comply with labeling requirements of hazardous chemicals in the lab. - Containers must be kept closed, except when adding/removing waste and must be handled in a manner that avoids ruptures and leaks.
-There must be no spill material on or around the containers. - Personnel who generate waste or work in satellite accumulation areas need to be trained in waste handling and management, emergency procedures and other topics specific to that area.
-Typically this level of training is laboratory-specific and should be held in conjunction with other required training (see the Laboratory CHP template).
+However, once the 55-gallon limit is met, the laboratory staff has 72 hours to have the container transferred to the university's hazardous waste storage area. - Containers must have Chematix labels generated and placed on the outside of the bottle when waste is first added to the container. - Containers must be kept closed, except when adding/removing waste and must be handled in a manner that avoids ruptures and leaks.
+There must be no spilled material on or around the containers. - Personnel who generate waste or work in satellite accumulation areas need to be trained in waste handling and management, emergency procedures and other topics specific to that area.
+Typically, this level of training is laboratory-specific and should be held in conjunction with other required training (see the Laboratory CHP template).